 The map on the following page shows the teacher intra-district mobility rates for each school district.
 The geographic patterns for intra-district mobility rates are different from the patterns for inter-district mobility rates.
 Stephens County had the highest teacher intra-district mobility rate as 30.4% of teachers changed schools within the district.
 Sumter County had the second highest teacher intra-mobility rate at 22.4%, followed by Terrell County with 17.4%.
-Although some of the districts with higher intra-district mobility rates are also located in middle Georgia, the teacher intra-district mobility map shows that districts in metro Atlanta districts appear to have higher intra-district mobility rates than other regions of the state.
-Sixteen districts did not have any teachers moving within the district between 2014-2015 and 2015-2016.
+Although some of the districts with higher intra-district mobility rates are also located in middle Georgia, the teacher intra-district mobility map shows that districts in metro Atlanta districts appear to have higher intra-district mobility rates moving within the district between 2014-2015 and 2015-2016.